Genres of the Bible: One story in diverse voicesWritten by Subby Szterszky

 The letters of the New Testament were written by apostles, authorized by Jesus to expand and complete his teaching, which he had inaugurated while he was on earth.
 Although these documents follow the general framework of letter writing in the Greco-Roman world, they vary considerably in length, tone and content.
 This is to be expected, given they were written to diverse individuals, local churches and wider groups of believers to address the specific issues they were confronting.

 When reading these letters, it’s vital to treat them as precisely what they are – letters, and not chapters in a textbook on theology or ethics.
 They may be rich in propositional truth, but they’re also personal, occasioned correspondence, revealing as much about the heart of their authors as about the people to whom they wrote and the situations they addressed.
 They not only tease out the full glorious implications of the Gospel, but also offer intimate snapshots of life in the 1st-century church.

 The unifying story

 According to Jesus, all of Scripture – law, prophets, psalms, everything – is about him.
 This is not to say every biblical passage contains the same concentration of clear spiritual truth.
-Nor is it an invitation to dig for hidden Gospel allegory in every torch, horse, sword or city mentioned in the Old Testament.
-But it is to trace the unifying principle of Scripture – God’s epic storyline of creation, fall, redemption and restoration that he planned, unfolded and fulfilled in his beloved Son.
+Nor is it an invitation to dig for hidden Gospel allegory behind every torch, horse, sword or city mentioned in the Old Testament.
+But it is to trace the unifying principle of Scripture – God’s epic storyline of Creation, Fall, Redemption and Restoration that he planned, unfolded and fulfilled in his beloved Son.

 © 2019 Focus on the Family (Canada) Association.
 All rights reserved.